M-kip/JavaScript-The-Definitive-Guide/ValuesTypesVariables/README.md

  Objects are sometimes called reference types to distiguish them from JavaScript's primitive types Using this terminoly, objects values are references, and we can say that objects are computed by reference: two objects are the same if and only if the refer to the same underlying object

+# Type Conversions
+ JavaScript is very flexible about the types of values it requires If java script needs a string the value is converted to a string

+ **Example**
+ 10 + " Objects" // => "10 objects".
+Number 10 coverts to a string
+ "7" * "4" // => 28: both strings convert to numbers